2026 Handbook

 • In the interest of safety and fair play, the use of firearms or any explosive device is NOT allowed to be utilized in anyone’s drill.

-• Stallions may only be ridden and handled by an adult, over the age of 21, who is experienced and knowledgeable in handling of a stallion.
+• Stallions may only be ridden and handled by an adult, over the age of 21, who is experienced and knowledgeable in handling a stallion.

 • Excessive abuse of animals may be grounds for dismissal from the event.
 A repeat offense by the same individual will result in expulsion.
 Anyone witnessing an act of abuse should report it to a Managing Member or the Show Secretary.
 The team and individual will be spoken to.
 If 3 offenses are noted at a show, that team or individual will be disqualified from the show.